 Connection to Lord Shiva

 The Kanwar Yatra is deeply connected to the worship of Lord Shiva, one of the principal deities in Hinduism.
 According to Hindu mythology, offering Ganga Jal to Shiva is a way to seek his blessings and purify one’s soul.
-The Yatra symbolizes the devotee’s journey towards spiritual enlightenment and redemption.
+The Yatra symbolises the devotee’s journey towards spiritual enlightenment and redemption.
 By carrying the holy water from the Ganges, devotees pay homage to Shiva’s sacrifice of consuming poison to save the world.
 The Yatra is thus an act of devotion, gratitude, and penance, reinforcing the bond between the devotee and the divine.

 Importance in Hinduism